Arifurrex/js/README.md

 var z;  //z declare with var keyword

 ```
-Thanks for checking out this front-end coding challenge.
+Thanks for checking out alinessa it solution javascript coding challenge.
 ## I remember CSS Grid according to four groups of properties:

 1. The explicit grid